 You may end up getting a chair with notices buoyed on them.
 They show that you are not supposed to take photos of this private area.
 You may find other notes asking you not to walk in.
 The principles of transparency are challenging to manage.
 This house is already famous to such an extent that many tourists are flocking in daily.
 If there were no foreign tourists, nobody would likely bother putting up the notices.
 Japanese culture has a clear division of public and private.

 The Moriyama House is extraordinary yet very humble.
 It stands in stark contrast to the jumble of streets around it, highly ordered and complex in the Japanese way.
 Its beauty is not easy to spot at first because it easily blends in.
 It’s just a cluster of ten discrete units.
-Though, its white cubes lift it gently from the streets around it, making it an iconic and breathtaking view.
+However, its white cubes lift it gently from the streets around it, making it an iconic and breathtaking view.